nim-lang/Nim/doc/manual.rst

   var m1: AffineTransform3D[float]  # OK
   var m2: AffineTransform2D[string] # Error, `string` is not a `Number`

 Please note that ``static T`` is just a syntactic convenience for the underlying generic type ``static[T]``.
-The type param can be omitted to obtain the type class of all values known at compile-time.
+The type param can be omitted to obtain the type class of all values computable during semantic analysis.
 A more specific type class can be created by instantiating ``static`` with another type class.

-You can force the evaluation of a certain expression at compile-time by coercing it to a corresponding ``static`` type:
+You can force the evaluation of a certain expression during semantic analysis by coercing it to a corresponding ``static`` type:

 .. code-block:: nim